Celebrating 21 years delivering clear, impartial and accurate advice on environmental planning for land use and development.

 Contact Us for a free quotation or for further advice.

 How do bat surveys work?

 The initial visual bat survey consists of our licensed bat ecologist searching all areas of the built structure with the aid of ladders, binoculars and torches for signs of past or present use by bats.
 Whilst on site he/she will also assess whether or not the site has potential to support bats.

 After this initial survey, a formal report will be written to support your planning application, with further recommendations provided if necessary.
 We have a simple pricing system dependent on the scale of the proposed development and can quickly provide a quote.

 Simon Barnard BSc (Hons) MSc MCIEEM CEcol

 Simon studied Environmental Biology at the University of Nottingham, and Conservation and Biodiversity at the University of Exeter.
 He specialises in protected species work, mitigation proposals and habitat translocation.
 He heads our bat department and is licensed to work with bats, otters, dormice, water voles and barn owls.
-He holds Level 3 & Level 4 Class licences to survey bats and is a registered consultant able to register sites under Natural England’s Bat Low Impact Class Licence.
+He holds Level 2, Level 3 & Level 4 Class licences to survey bats and is a registered consultant able to register sites under Natural England’s Bat Low Impact Class Licence.